bronsondunbar/library-grid-component/README.md

 import Grid from 'library-grid-component'
 ```

-Create an object with the key being data
+Create an array of objects with the key being data

 ```
 const gridData = [